 I have lived in China, and in China, people are again taking public transportation.
 Even though lately in China there have been more cars, many people will take public transportation or walk to the store or walk to do some of their daily needs.

-In fact, when you arrive at the airport in Guangzhou for me to get to the car I have waiting, I will usually need to walk at least a mile or more.
-This is one reason why a country like China is consistently second in the world for walking.
+When I arrive at the airport in Guangzhou, I will usually need to walk at least a mile or more to get to the car I have been waiting.
+This is one reason a country like China is consistently second in the world for walking.

 The United States is ranked 30th in the world.
 Almost all the European countries are ahead of us.
-This is because in Europe people tend to take more public transportation and walk more than we do.
-If you’ve ever traveled to Europe, you know that it can require a lot of walking when you’re taking public transportation.
+This is because Europeans tend to take more public transportation and walk more than we do.
+If you’ve ever traveled to Europe, you know that it can require a lot of walking while taking public transportation.

 The countries at the bottom of the scale are Malaysia, Saudi Arabia, and Indonesia.
 I would assume that this would be because many people there are either driving cars or riding a motorcycle.

-I know that living in Vietnam, I ride a motorbike and so you don’t really do much walking.
+I know that living in Vietnam, I ride a motorbike, so you don’t really do much walking.
 You park your motorbike you walk into a place, do your shopping, and come out.
-This is similar to the lifestyle that many have in America and why our steps are so little compared to places like Hong Kong.
+This is similar to the lifestyle that many have in America and why our steps are so few compared to places like Hong Kong.

 |Mexico||4,692||2.22 miles / 3.57 km|